Research-Based

 Prebiotics

-Our digestive system contains a vast number of microbes that function to maintain our health.
-Prebiotics are nutrients broken down and selectively fermented by probiotics, sometimes referred to as probiotic’s food, which assists in creating a healthy colony of bacteria in our gut [1].
+Our digestive system hosts countless microbes that work to maintain optimal health.
+Prebiotics are nutrients that probiotics break down and selectively ferment—essentially serving as “food” for beneficial bacteria, helping establish a thriving bacterial colony in our gut [1].

-Food sources of prebiotics are primarily classified as soluble fibers and can be found in foods such as soybeans, inulin (which is found in bananas and Jerusalem artichokes), jicama and chicory root, raw oats, unrefined wheat and barley, garlic, onions, and cooked whole wheat flour [1].
+Dietary prebiotics are primarily soluble fibers found in foods like soybeans, inulin (present in bananas and Jerusalem artichokes), jicama and chicory root, raw oats, unrefined wheat and barley, garlic, onions, and cooked whole wheat flour [1].

 Prebiotic-Rich Foods